| Series | Countries | Live Scores | Fixtures | Results | News |

 1910

 Birth of the only man to play Test cricket for England and India.
 Iftikhar Ali Khan is better known as the Nawab of Pataudi senior.
 He was a dashing strokeplayer who lit up Lord's with an unbeaten 231 for Oxford against Cambridge in 1931, which remained the highest score in these contests until Salil Oberoi (247) broke it in 2005.
 The Nawab's international career encompassed three Tests for England, including a glittering 102 on debut, in Sydney in the first match of the 1932-33 Bodyline series - he was dropped after the second Test, apparently because of his transparent distaste for England's tactics - and three for India after the Second World War, all as captain.
-His son, the Nawab of Pataudi junior, also captained India.
+His son, the Nawab of Pataudi Jr, also captained India.
 Iftikhar died of a heart attack in New Delhi in 1952, while playing polo, when only 41.

 1861

 Birth of the man whose entire first-class career consisted of a duck in his only Test.
-Joseph McMaster made 0 at No. 9 for an under-strength England against South Africa at Cape Town in 1888-89, but he couldn't get on - thanks mainly to Johnny Briggs, who took 15 for 26.
+Emile McMaster made 0 at No. 9 for an under-strength England against South Africa in Cape Town in 1888-89, but he couldn't get on - thanks mainly to Johnny Briggs, who took 15 for 26.
 In what was their second Test, South Africa were bowled out for 47 and 43, and McMaster never got another go.
 He died in London in 1929.

 2007